Pediatric Critical Care Medicine Fellowship

 The first year is designed to provide the fellow trainee with the necessary experience to become an excellent clinician and teacher in the field of critical care medicine.
 The year is fully structured and almost entirely clinical.
 The required clinical rotations include:

 • Seven months of clinical service in the ICU, on both the pediatric ICU (5 months) and cardiac ICU (2 months) services.
-Fellows are primarily responsible for all medical patients in the PICU, and they co-manage all surgical patients.
+Fellows are responsible for all medical patients in the PICU, and they co-manage all surgical patients.

 One month of pediatric anesthesiology in the first half of the year; this is designed to teach airway management, intubation, vascular access, and sedation skills.

-One month on the pediatric pulmonary medicine service at Children's Colorado.
+Two weeks on the pediatric pulmonary medicine service at Children's Colorado.
 Fellows gain bronchoscopy experience during this month, as well as a broader view of pediatric pulmonary disease.

 Second and Third Years

-The educational goal of the second and third year clinical rotations is to solidify the knowledge and skills attained during the first year, and to develop their leadership, team management and supervisory skills.
+The educational goal of the second- and third-year clinical rotations is to solidify the knowledge and skills attained during the first year, and to develop their leadership, team management and supervisory skills.
 The expectation is that fellows will have increasing independence through these years.
 The required rotations during the second and third years include:

 • 3 – 4 months of clinical service in the ICU, on both the pediatric ICU (2 – 3 months) and cardiac ICU (1 month).